- About this privacy notice

 Our website uses:

 Analytics and customisation cookies: These cookies collect information that is used either in aggregate form to help us understand how our websites are being used or how effective our marketing campaigns are, or to help us customise our websites for you.
-We us first party Google Analytics cookies to collect anonymous information about how visitors use the site in order to help us improve it.
-We also use first party HubSpot cookies to help us customise our websites for you.
+We us first party cookies to collect information about how visitors use the site in order to help us improve and customise it for you.
 They’re first party because only this domain sets them and no other website has access to the data.

 Social networking cookies: These cookies are used to enable you to share pages and content that you find interesting on our websites through third party social networking and other websites.